Try sofatutor for 30 Days

 • $0.78-0.56=0.22$

-We can already see that the second difference is not constant.
-So this table does not represent a quadratic function.
+We can already see that the second difference is not constant, so this table does not represent a quadratic function.

-If this table represents an exponential function if the difference of the $x$ values is $1$ and the ratio of the $y$ values is constant.
+This table represents an exponential function if the difference of the $x$ values is $1$ and the ratio of the $y$ values is constant.
 Calculating the ratio of the $y$ values, we can see that it is always $1.4$.
 Thus, this table represents an exponential function.

 • Plot the points from the graph and determine if it is linear, quadratic, or exponential.